AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 Lynsey McAnally (00:02):

-Angus at Work, a podcast for the profit-minded cattleman, brought to you by the Angus Beef Bulletin.
+Angus At Work, a podcast for the profit-minded cattleman, brought to you by the Angus Beef Bulletin.
 We have news and information on health, nutrition, marketing, genetics and management.
 So let's get to work, shall we?

 Lynsey McAnally (00:25):

-Hello and welcome back to Angus at Work.
+Hello and welcome back to Angus At Work.
 If we ask you to identify one major concern for the ag industry, what would your answer be?
 Whether you are a cattleman managing an operation on your own or a feedlot manager responsible for ensuring the success of customer cattle labor will most likely be toward the top of anyone's list.
 Though not out to replace skilled livestock stewards, technology may offer some assistance in identifying animals in need of additional observation.
-I'm Lynsey McAnally, and on today's episode, we invite you to take a seat and join the conversation as our host Shauna Hermal chats with Jason Nickell, director of Insights and Outcomes at Merck Animal Health, about an exciting cattle tag designed to capture individual behavioral and biometric data, including body temperature and activity.
+I'm Lynsey McAnally, and on today's episode, we invite you to take a seat and join the conversation as our host Shauna Hermel chats with Jason Nickell, director of Insights and Outcomes at Merck Animal Health, about an exciting cattle tag designed to capture individual behavioral and biometric data, including body temperature and activity.
 SenseHub Feedlot creates daily pull lists based on outlier data, allowing caregivers to identify animals that need to be removed for diagnosis and appropriate treatment.
 So, let's dive in!
 Adding value to your calves doesn't have to be complicated.
 Drive profitability without adding complexity with the Purina Wind and Rain Mineral value-added program!
 Fueled by the power of Wind and Rain Mineral with a proven performance advantage through 15 months of age.
 If you currently feed Wind and Rain Mineral, you may already qualify.
 Learn more about the Wind and Rain Mineral value-added program at www.purinamills.com/mvap.
 That's www.purinamills.com/mvap.

 Shauna Hermel (02:10):